kishorekuttalamr/DSA-Implementation/README.md

 Currently, the repository contains the implementation of:

 - **Stack:** Explore the stack data structure, a fundamental concept in computer science.
 The implementation is provided in the `stack` folder, along with a detailed explanation of its properties and use cases.
+- **Queue:** Discover the queue data structure, an essential concept in computer science.
+The implementation is provided in the `queue` folder, along with an in-depth explanation of its characteristics and applications.

 More data structures will be added soon!